micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 In other words, multiple boards can share the definitions of a single device, and multiple devices can share the definitions specific to a common architecture.

+#### Use of C++

-The following examples include C++ code, and most of µOS++ is written in C++, but the application can be entirely written in C, as equivalent C APIs are available at all levels.
+The following examples include C++ code; actually most of µOS++ is written in C++, but this is only an implementation detail, the application can be entirely written in C, as equivalent C APIs are available at all levels.

+Although some voices advocate against using C++ in system code, these opinions are usually based more on believes, than on facts.
+C++ **can** be successfully used in embedded systems, and modern features, like constexpr, inline templates, can generate even smaller code.

 #### Board